Yelp/elastalert/docs/source/recipes/faq-md.md

 ==========

 Only one can be set in es_host.
-Please use haproxy in front of elasticsearch.
+Please use haproxy in front of elasticsearch to support multiple hosts.

 Is there any plan to implement a REST API into this project?
 ==========